Wednesday, February 20, 2013

 Seeing Abdullah Ibrahim, formerly known as Dollar Brand, at the Baxter Theatre in Cape Town in February 2013 was a treat.
-I attended the show with an African-American, Trayvon, from the Twin Cities.
-We both love jazz, and it is indeed a rare treat to meet young people who appreciate jazz music.
+I attended the show with an American.
+We both love jazz, and it is indeed a rare treat to meet young people who appreciate jazz music (but that's a conversation for another time).
 Before the concert began, we simply sat in our seats, not great seats, but from an angle where we could see Ibrahim’s back.
 We discussed great jazz albums and artists, as well as Louis Jordan (in addition to Bobby Hutcherson, Andrew Hill, Eric Dolphy, and Herbie Hancock) until Abdullah Ibrahim and Ekaya came on stage.
-Abdullah Ibrahim, a Coloured South African jazz pianist active since at least the 1950s, has a mostly African-American band with an amazing Ghanaian bari sax.
-The entire band was 7 people, Abdullah Ibrahim on piano, the African-Americans on alto/flute, tenor, drums, bass, and trombone, and the bari sax played by a dark-skinned, bald-headed Ghanaian.
+Abdullah Ibrahim, a South African jazz pianist active since at least the 1950s, has a mostly African-American band with an amazing Ghanaian baritone sax.
+The entire band was 7 people, Abdullah Ibrahim on piano, perhaps African American musicians on alto and flute, tenor, drums, bass, and trombone, and the baritone sax played by a dark-skinned, bald-headed Ghanaian.
 The concert lasted from 8 to 11 with a 15 minute intermission.

-We sat next to a German old man from Hamburg, a white Capetonian, and, to Trayvon’s right, an older white couple.
-Most of the people in attendance were white, like jazz shows in the US, but with some conspicuous Coloured and blacks in attendance.
+We sat next to an old German man from Hamburg, a white Capetonian, and an older couple.
 I did not spot too many young faces there, unless they were with their parents or relatives.
-The woman to Trayvon’s right also said that Abdullah Ibrahim, or Dollar Brand, established himself in Germany at some point and bought her tickets at the last minute.
-For about R250, the concert was by no means cheap, but definitely worth every penny to hear a legendary South African jazz musician (as well as the composer of the highly-acclaimed anti-apartheid anthem, “Mannenberg.”
-Alas, Ibrahim did not play the show, even after someone in the audience shouted, “Mannenberg!”
-Abdullah Ibrahim’s wife was also in attendance, a Japanese tour group, and a mostly packed audience.
+For about R250, the concert was by no means cheap, but definitely worth every penny to hear a legendary South African jazz musician (as well as the composer of the highly-acclaimed anti-apartheid anthem, “Mannenberg”).
+Alas, Ibrahim did not play the song, even after someone in the audience shouted, “Mannenberg!”
+Abdullah Ibrahim’s wife, Sathima Bea Benjamin, was also in attendance, a Japanese tour group, and a mostly packed audience.
 There were some seats that were open after the intermission, but it was a successful show in terms of turnout.

-The concert consisted of some blues numbers, 2 long, introspective Ibrahim piano solos, 1 funky track whose rhythm was built by the bassist and drummer, some ballads and midtempo pieces and the concert ended with what Ibrahim referred to as their theme, “Water from an Ancient Well.”
-Alas, no “Mannenberg” or characteristically “Cape Jazz” or “South African-inflected” jazz.
+The concert consisted of some blues numbers, two long, introspective Ibrahim piano solos, one funky track whose rhythm was built by the bassist and drummer, some ballads and mid-tempo pieces and the concert ended with what Ibrahim referred to as their theme, “Water from an Ancient Well.”
+Alas, no “Mannenberg” or characteristically “Cape Jazz.”
 Abdullah Ibrahim spoke to the audience, alternating between English and Afrikaans, as well as making a joke about Muslims playing in the Christmas marching bands of Cape Town.
 The band then proceeded to play a Christmas tune in the traditional style while Ibrahim accompanied the drummer with a tambourine.
 Unfortunately, it was difficult to understand Ibrahim at times, partly because he did not speak very loudly, and because of his frequent use of Afrikaans, his native tongue.
 But he made the crowd laugh a few times and clearly is an experienced performer.

 No comments: